bigspotteddog/ScrollToFixed/README.md

 Once the page has been scrolled back down past the target position, the element will be restored to its original position on the page.

-This plugin has been tested in Firefox 3+, Google Chrome 10+ Safari 5+, and Internet Explorer 8/9.
+This plugin has been tested in Firefox 3+, Google Chrome 10+ Safari 5+, Internet Explorer 8/9, and Opera 11.60+.

 ## Usage ##